seungsab/CPKL_using_Tree-GEP/README.md

 The source codes in this repository are uploaded for the replication of results section.
 The uploaded source codes are only working for the 2-dimensional Mathematical test function ("Branin function").
-Due to the policy of my institute, the source codes cannot be opened to public yet.
+The source codes cannot be opened to public yet.
 To apply the method to your own application, please contact to "seungsab@gmail.com".

 Three methods can be implemented by running the following m-files
 - Run_Singel_kernel_GPML.m: Gaussian Process using single kernels